yodertv/Reminders/doc/README.md

 - Responsive to three device sizes.
 - Lists are displayed in tables.
 - Uses pills for navigation.
 - Has a forward button that takes you to the next older archive.
 Use the browser back command to return to the previous archive.
-Button disappears when displaying the last archive.
+- Button disappears when displaying the last archive.
 - Editing and deleting items in an archive.
 - Editing and deleting archives.
 - All deployment knowledge is in make.js and build_props_files.
 - Rest apiPath is configurable.
+- Login to /auth/local, with failure notification

 ### Version 0.3.3 (12.19.15)
 - Added failure message on welcome page when login fails.